Last Updated Oct 26, 2021

 For professional photographers, professional visual artists, and others who make a living off their visual works online, there are a couple of good ‘reverse image search’ tools that may be very helpful.

 Of course, you can always slap a prominent ‘© Copyright Jane Smith, 20xx’ watermark across your images online.
-The pros and cons of this approach have been well covered in various photographic forums.
+The pros and cons of this approach have been well covered in various photography forums.

-There’s no single simple answer for all website and image owners when it comes to copyright protection.
+There’s no single simple answer or approach when it comes to image copyright protection.

 This post provided a basic introduction and walk-through for conducting an SEO audit using Google Search Console.
-I hope it has been helpful and spurred further action and thinking on your part.
+I hope it has been helpful for you.

 Secondarily, I hope that some serious photographers and visual artists find this post and learn something useful from it for doing image-centric SEO.